Aditya-Nannapaneni/Personal_Projects/Machine_Learning_Projects/Facebook Friend Recommendation/Readme.md

    **NOTE:** We are only given a snapshot of data at a time t, since we aren’t given any timestamps corresponding to the data.

 ## Problem Statement
+Given a directed social graph, have to predict missing links to recommend users (Link Prediction in graph)

 ## Approach